 April 12 - Cosmonautics Day!

-What is actually in our view of space?
-These are the planets of the solar system, including the earth, the sun and the moon, and the distant stars that we see on the night sky.
-And here there is a certain relationship.
-The stars are part of the cosmos, and our polyhedra are star-shaped.
+What do we really mean by space?
+These are the planets of the solar system, including the Earth, the Sun and the Moon, and the distant stars that we see in the night sky.
+You can trace the connection between the term cosmos and the term stars.
+Stars are part of the cosmos, and our polyhedra are star-shaped forms.

-On one of the received invoices it was written: "Polyhedra-Kaluga".
+On one of the received invoices it was written: “Kaluga polyhedrons”.

-After that, we were a little surprised here, since our company does not directly link anything to Kaluga.
-But after thinking it over, they decided that it was no accident.
+After that, we were a little surprised here, because our company does not directly associate anything with Kaluga.
+But thinking, they decided that it was no accident.

-Since we are located in the city of Obninsk, and it's still the Kaluga region, though its most border with the Moscow region.
+Since we are located in the city of Obninsk, and this is still the Kaluga region, although its very border with the Moscow region.

-And if you look deeper then Kaluga is a city that is called the “cradle of cosmonautics".
+And if you look deeper, Kaluga is a city that is called the “cradle of astronautics”.

-Of great importance to the life of Sergei Korolev was his meeting with Tsiolkovsky, which occurred in Kaluga in 1929 on the road from Odessa to Moscow.
-This meeting predetermined the further life of the scientist and designer.
+His meeting with Tsiolkovsky, which took place in Kaluga in 1929 on the way from Odessa to Moscow, had a great significance for the life of Sergey Korolev.
+This meeting predetermined the further life path of the scientist and designer.
 The conversation with Konstantin Eduardovich made an indelible impression on the young specialist.
-“Tsiolkovsky shocked me then with his unshakable faith in the possibility of cosmic navigation," recalled the designer many years later.
-"I left him with one single thought: to build missiles and fly on them.
+“Tsiolkovsky shook me then with his unshakable faith in the possibility of space navigation,” the designer recalled many years later, “I left him with one single thought: to build rockets and fly them.
 The whole meaning of life for me was one thing - to get through to the stars. ”

-The rocket designed by Sergey Korolev brought to Earth's orbit the first artificial satellite in history.
-From this day the era of practical cosmonautics takes its beginning, and Korolev becomes the father of this era.
-Initially, only animals were sent to space, but already on April 12, 1961 the designer, together with his colleagues and like-minded people, was successfully launching the Vostok-1 spacecraft.
+The rocket designed by Sergei Korolyov launched the first ever artificial satellite into Earth orbit.
+From that day, the era of practical cosmonautics began, and Korolev became the father of this era.
+Initially, only animals were sent to space, but already on April 12, 1961, the designer, together with his colleagues and associates, carried out the successful launch of the Vostok-1 spacecraft.